The National Institute for Health and Care Excellence (NICE) provides national guidance and advice to improve health and social care.

 In April 2013 we were established in primary legislation, becoming a Non Departmental Public Body (NDPB) and placing us on a solid statutory footing as set out in the Health and Social Care Act 2012.
 At this time we took on responsibility for developing guidance and quality standards in social care, and our name changed once more to reflect these new responsibilities.

-As an NDPB, we are accountable to our sponsor department, the Department of Health, but operationally we are independent of government.
+As an NDPB, we are accountable to our sponsor department, the Department of Health and Social Care, but operationally we are independent of government.
 Our guidance and other recommendations are made by independent committees.
 The NICE Board sets our strategic priorities and policies, but the day to day decision-making is the responsibility of our Senior Management Team (SMT).

 Read more about who we are and what we do in our charter, and our principles for making social value judgements.